Haywards Heath Circular via Lindfield Walk

 5. Follow the public footpath as it curves gently to the right, later passing some ponds in the trees off to your left.
 The path continues alongside a fence with a field on the right.
 At the end keep ahead across a small open area and go through a wooden gate into a small field.
 Follow a grassy path across it, passing a house on the left.

 6. In the far right-hand corner go over a stile and turn right onto a driveway, which leads out to a minor road (Sloop Lane).
 Turn left onto the road, leaving the SOVW.
-To visit the suggested lunch pub you can cross the road here and go through its car park and beer garden to The Sloop Inn.
+To visit the suggested lunch pub you can cross the road here and go through its car park and beer garden to the Sloop Inn.

 7. If you are doing the Garden Walk (to Sheffield Park Garden), go to §M.